wrouesnel/docker-vde-plugin/README.md

   don't currently use it for anything.
 * `socket_group_` : specify the group own for the created socket.
 Useful when you need to use it with user-space processes without privileges.
+* `num_switchports` : specify the number of ports to create on the switch (i.e. number of containers which can be attached).
+Default is 32.

 ## Running as a docker container
 The plugin should be able to run as a docker container.